 Value-added tax (VAT)

-With the new Law, the 13% general sales tax is substituted by an Impuesto al Valor Agregado (IVA, or VAT by its initials in English) that entails the expansion of taxable events and taxable base, through the taxation of the sale or transfer of goods, the transfer of intangible assets and rights, and the provision of services; however, there are some exceptions contemplated in the Law.
+The previous general sales tax was replaced by a 13% Impuesto al Valor Agregado (IVA, or VAT by its initials in English) that entails the expansion of taxable events and taxable base, through the taxation of the sale or transfer of goods, the transfer of intangible assets and rights, and the provision of services; however, there are some exceptions contemplated in the Law.
 It goes from a criterion of deduction of credits that is quite limited, to a full financial deduction that allows the taxpayer to deduct what they paid to one's suppliers, which in turn would deduct from what they paid and so on throughout the production chain.

 Selective consumption tax

 The selective consumption tax may be applied at a rate of up to 100% and is levied on goods that are considered non-essential.
 The tax base is the cost, insurance, and freight (CIF) price plus import duties for imported items or the sales value for items produced in Costa Rica.
 The tax is levied at only one stage in the sale of merchandise.
 Payment of the tax is required at the time of importation or, for articles produced in Costa Rica, within 15 days of the month of the sale.

 In Costa Rica, all importation of goods and merchandise, with certain exemptions, are liable for corresponding import tariffs and customs duties.
 Other taxes (e.g. VAT, selective consumption tax) are also levied on the importation of said goods and merchandise.

 The most important legal instruments for customs regulations are the Central American Uniformed Customs Code, the Customs Law and its rulings, and other administrative rulings that are periodically issued by the Customs Authority.